cosmos/cosmos-sdk/docs/rfc/rfc-003-module-abi.md

 ### Module Registration

 A single code unit may register one or more modules.
-Each module is indentified by a unique protobuf configuration type as with Cosmos SDK `appconfig` modules, ex. `cosmos.bank.module.v1.Module`.
+Each module is identified by a unique protobuf configuration type as with Cosmos SDK `appconfig` modules, ex. `cosmos.bank.module.v1.Module`.
 Module registration happens similarly to `depinject` registration in the SDK where each module can define one or more provider functions.
 Each provider is described statically by a `ProviderInfo` (see below) so that the framework can build the dependency graph in the correct order.

 The `cosmos_register_modules` function is called to register module providers.
 Each module should call the `register` function that is passed in with:
 * a `ModuleInfo` message (as described below) encoded with [Cosmos Proto Zero-Copy Encoding DRAFT Spec](/6ICE-uQpTDSF1PxiJbPUXw) is passed as `module_info_data` with its size set to `module_info_size`